 Answers to Your Orthodontics Questions

 A: An orthodontist is a dental specialist who completes two to three years of additional specialty training after dental school.
 They’re experts in diagnosing, preventing and treating malocclusions, or problems with the positioning, spacing or alignment or the teeth or jaws.
 Orthodontic treatment creates permanent changes in your dental and facial structure, so it’s important to visit a certified specialist in orthodontics for your care.
-Dr. Gardner and Dr. Tang can give you the most functional, healthy and beautiful results.
+Dr. Gardner, Dr. Tang and Dr. La Rochelle can give you the most functional, healthy and beautiful results.

 A: Call our office at (804) 282-0505 and schedule a complimentary consultation.
 At this one-hour appointment, we’ll take digital photos and x-rays to assess the different angles of your face and teeth.
 One of our Richmond orthodontists will also perform an examination.
 They’ll use this information to determine if you could benefit from treatment and, if so, which type will bring out the best in your smile.

 A: At Gardner Orthodontics, we offer a full range of orthodontic treatments, including Invisalign, clear braces and metal braces for kids, teens and adults, as well as retainers, nightguards and other appliances.

 A: We offer appointments before and after work and school.
 If you do have to come in during the day, we can also provide a doctor’s note if you need one.